berkayyerdelen/CleanArchitecture/README.md

      dotnet build
      ```

-  4. Once the front end has started, within the `\Src\WebUI` directory, launch the back end by running:
+  4. Launch the app  by running:
      ```
 	 dotnet run
 	 ```